garretthilberling/python_arcade/README.md

 </div>

 ## Installation
-To use this application clone this repository to your machine and in the root folder, run `python start.py` to begin the game.
+To use this application clone this repository to your machine and in the root folder, run `python start.py` to access the arcade.

 ## Questions
 If you have any questions about this project, please contact me via my GitHub: https://github.com/garretthilberling